 Unless you’ve explicitly communicated what happens during a review, how stakeholders will be involved, and what decisions will be made, stakeholders may not see a need to attend.

 How do you get buy in from stakeholders about sprint reviews?

 One way I do it is by including an agenda with the calendar invitation.
 In the agenda, I list the sprint goal and the product backlog items that will be discussed and key decisions I know need to be made during the review.

 Equipped with that information, would-be participants can decide if they should attend.
 For example, I remember a review in which a team would be showing off new usability improvements they’d made in the sprint.
 An important stakeholder with no expertise in usability decided he wasn’t needed in the meeting.

 And in this case, I contend that was the correct decision.
-If you publish a simple list of backlog items to be reviewed and decisions to be made, people can more intelligently decide whether to attend.
+Simply publishing the sprint goal and user stories to be reviewed, along with the decisions to be made, helps people decide whether to attend.

 You’ll likely find that more opt to attend, but as with this director of analytics, there will be some who opt out of occasional reviews.
 That’s a win for the team as well because stakeholders learn that we respect their time.

 I hate long meetings.
 I get seriously antsy if a meeting ever goes longer than 90 minutes.
 And I’m not alone.

 The sprint review facilitator needs to keep the meeting moving at a brisk pace.